liyongqi67/MINDER/README.md

    Download the `NQ_title_body_query_generated` from this [link](https://drive.google.com/drive/folders/1luVt0hNzAiRmWhtEmDy-apqC0ae2mn5V?usp=sharing).
    Download the `Trivia_title_body_query_generated` from this [link](https://drive.google.com/drive/folders/1rZ1ayY9Cx-gDfmTBImBpliTPJ4Ij1Qdk?usp=sharing).
    Download the `MSMARCO_title_body_query3` from this [link](https://drive.google.com/drive/folders/1bbqO7HII9_Ey7uOSi5NoPOAigs-55ov9?usp=sharing).
+2. You could process the data by yourself as follows.
+1) Run scripts to create training and validation examples.
+2) Add unsupervised examples.
 ## Model training
 We use the fairseq to train the BART_large model with the translation task.
 The script for training on the NQ dataset is